 Dog barking is stressful for everyone and can cause a dog to be rehomed or a parent to be evicted or fined.
 It surely isn’t a way to make friends with neighbors.
+Dog barking can also lead to dog biting and other dog aggression issues.
 It is mandatory to stop dog barking not with a punitive dog bark collar but instead with positive reinforcement dog training.

-Loud, abrupt, sharp, and continuous noise is startling and chronic dog barking can be damaging to one’s mental, physical and emotional health.
+Hearing loud, abrupt, sharp, and continuous noise is startling, and chronic dog barking can be damaging to one’s mental, physical, and emotional health.
 Lowering the immune system and making a dog and person more susceptible to disease and sickness.

 Getting rid of a dog barking completely is not likely and just as unhealthy as chronic barking.
 Dogs use auditory signals to communicate with one another and to express their emotions.
 Many dogs are bred to bark to alert others about their findings or to signal others.

 But first, before we get to the solution on how to get a dog to stop barking, we have to know why your dog is barking.
 In order to stop dog barking, we first have to examine why your dog is barking in the first place.
 Healthy dogs don’t bark incessantly.
 In fact, many dogs and breeds are specifically bred to bark to alert a person of an intruder, someone in their home, or in a dog’s territory.
 Also, dogs bark because it is a natural, enjoyable, and self-rewarding behavior.
 Here are some other reasons dogs bark.

 You are likely not reading this article if your dog barks once in a while, you are here because your dog barks all the time or seemingly non-stop.